// DEFINITIONS / GENAI

-GenAI Meaning: what generative AI actually does
+GenAI Meaning: what generative AI actually does.

 GenAI stands for Generative Artificial Intelligence - AI systems that produce new content rather than classifying or predicting from existing data.